 - Note: You do not need to log a request with us in this scenario, as your retailer will do this on your behalf.

 2. There is no electricity network next to my property:

 If there is no available point of supply at the boundary to your property, it is likely that we will need to carry out a small network extension.

-You can make a request on this website for us to investigate the requirements to connect your supply, and if needed, provide you with a quote for the work to install any new network extension.
+You can make a request through the "Get Connected" button below for us to investigate the requirements to connect your supply, and if needed, provide you with a quote for the work to install any new network extension.

 Once you submit your application, someone from Wellington Electricity or one of our contractors will contact you directly to confirm the scope of work needed and begin the process for providing a quote.

 Please note that the more power you might need, or the further away your property is from the existing network, the greater the amount of investigation and work may be required to provide a point of supply for you.